Cougar model in 1/72 scale Italeri / (Revell) kit (converted)

 The latest military variant of the Super Puma is called the Cougar.
 It has even more modifications as compared to the Super Puma.
 First flight of the Cougar was in Februari 1987.
 The new European Eurocopter organisation is now the manufacturer.

-The variant AS 532 U2 Cougar Mk II is an unarmed tactical military transport helicopter and it is also used by the Dutch Air Force on behalf on the Air Mobile Army Brigade.
+The variant AS 532 U2 Cougar Mk II is an unarmed tactical military transport helicopter and it is also used by the Royal Netherlands Air Force on behalf on the Air Mobile Army Brigade.
 It is even longer than the Super Puma as the fairing between the aft cabin and tailboom is a bit longer and made of composites.
 The latest Cougars got an improved rotor system with larger diameter blades and a new rotorhead that incorporates some lessons learned from the NH90 helicopter currently being developed (a never ending project....) .
 It also has a small weather radar in the longer nose.

 The Cougar landing gear was also changed with two single larger rear wheels and twin nose wheels.
 Powerplant of the AS 532 U2 is the Turbomeca Makila 1A2 with max 2100 shp for 30 seconds emergency power and a normal max power of 1657 shp.